Chartered Institute of Taxation: Foundation

 The Institute of Taxation (the forerunner of the Chartered Institute) was formed in 1930, incorporated as a Company Limited by Guarantee.
 The Chartered Institute is incorporated by Royal Charter.

 One of the founder members was Ronald Staples, the founding editor of Taxation Magazine.
 It was originally proposed to use the letters ATI (Associate of the Taxation Institute) and FTI (Fellow of the Taxation Institute).
 When it was discovered that these letters had already been allocated to the Textiles Institute, an extra "I" was added to each set of letters, standing for "Incorporated".

 Affiliations

 The Institute was the first UK tax body to join the Confédération Fiscale Européenne (CFE).

-Mergers

 The 500 members of the Institute of Indirect Taxation (IIT) became members of the CIOT in August 2012 following the memberships of both bodies approving the merger of the two bodies at separate meetings in May 2012.